Aqtoni/online-banking/README.md

-# NestJS Prisma PostgreSQL TypeORM Docker
+# NestJS Swagger PostgreSQL TypeORM Docker

 A Backend application based on NestJS, where PostgreSQL acts as a database to control the base TypeORM is used.
 All this is packed in Docker-Compose.